Not-Juan-D/Alfred/README.md

 This is also why I designed Alfred's UI to be rather vague and dull - to eliminate any chances of being distracted while providing all necessary functions to my users.

-If I decide to add a fully operational online music player to my web app, my users would likely see this as another possible source of distraction and eventually choose not to use Alfred as their task and time managing solution.
+If I decide to add a fully operational online music player to my web app, my users may end up seeing this as another possible source of distraction and eventually choose not to use Alfred as their task and time managing solution.

 And even if the user is favorable of listening to music while studying, switching between apps and windows are just two swipes or presses away.